Deratiseur/Follower_It/Derats_Follower_it/Follower_it readme.txt

    * have him drink a potion to become a follower again.
 - You can " talk " to followers to ask them to return to the group, but I don't recommend it: the Ctrl+q command works very well, whereas the return dialogue doesn't work very well with certain pnjs (some can't stand being excluded from the group).
 - Using QTRL-Q and the potion, you can make the pjs follow/return as much as you like.
 You can trigger their quest if you know how.
+- They become hostile if they are targeted by an allied spell/attack (or if they are caught in the area of a spell like Fireball).
+In this case, the only solution is to reintegrate them into the group.